Safety on the Hard Shoulder: Motorway Safety

 However, the hard shoulder is still considered to be a very dangerous place, especially when you need to exit your car in order to call for help.
 If you have no choice but to use the hard shoulder then knowing how to do so safely is extremely important.

 To protect any passengers, other drivers and you, following the rules is crucial.

 When to use the hard shoulder:

-- If your car has broken down- If you are having significant car problems and are posing an imminent danger to yourself or other drivers then you are permitted to pull onto the hard shoulder if possible.
+- When your car has broken down – If you are having significant car problems and are posing an imminent danger to yourself or other drivers, you should try to pull onto the hard shoulder, if possible.